mbeader/rf2livetiming/README.md

 # rFactor 2 Live Timing

-Receives data from the included rF2 plugin by UDP on loopback.
+Receives data from the included rF2 plugin by UDP, ideally over loopback.
+Serves current session information to client and updates in real time using socket.io.
 Tracks best sector and lap times by the combination of track, driver name, vehicle name, and vehicle class.
-Serves best laps and current drivers to client and updates in real time using socket.io.
+Displays a track map, generated via vehicle position over a good, fast lap, with current vehicle locations marked.

 ## Setup